 Neighbor who came to Jayme Closs' aid: 'We were armed and ready' for suspect to come looking

-When Jayme Closs showed up at their doorstep, the Kasinskas family sprung into action, taking two steps before most anything else.
+GORDON, Wisconsin – When Jayme Closs showed up at their doorstep, the Kasinskas family sprung into action, taking two steps before most anything else.
 They called 911.
 And they grabbed their firearms, in case the kidnapped teen's abductor was in pursuit.

 Kristin Kasiskas told Fox News that she and her husband immediately recognized the 13-year-old Wisconsin girl whose October kidnapping captivated the nation when a neighbor, Jeanne Nutter, frantically knocked on their door at 4 p.m. on Thursday.